AideenM12/Joyce-English-School-MS4/TESTING.md

 ### Test Case 21
 > As a site adminstrator I want to prevent unauthorized users from having access to Admin content and other users' profiles.

-* This particular user story will be explored in depth in the Testing Route Handlers section of this document.
+* This particular user story will be explored in depth in the Manual Testing Route Handlers section of this document.
 Please refer to the[Manual Testing of Route Handlers](#Manual-Testing-of-Route-Handlers) section for more information.

 ---